 Structure of Product Explainer Videos

-Product explainer videos are typically structured in 4 parts:
+Product explainer videos typically have 4 main parts:

 Introduction of the problem that the audience might have